Ellen MacArthur: Professional sailing career

 MacArthur first came to general prominence in 2001 when she finished second in the Vendée Globe solo round-the-world sailing race in her Owen Clarke/Rob Humphreys designed Kingfisher (named after her sponsors, Kingfisher plc).
 She was subsequently appointed a Member of the Order of the British Empire (MBE) for services to sport.
 At 24, she was the youngest competitor to complete the voyage.

-In 2003, she captained a round-the-world record attempt for a crewed yacht in Kingfisher 2 (a catamaran formerly owned by Bruno Peyron and known as Orange), but was thwarted by a broken mast in the Southern Ocean.